What is the GDPR?

 We have identified and assessed data flows that may be impacted by GDPR and developed a risk-based GDPR compliance strategy in support of GDPR requirements.
 We have implemented prioritized GDPR requirements, established a sustainable GDPR compliance program, and made GDPR compliance resources available to the University community.

 What do I need to do if I receive a pop-up or other notification from a software application or a service provider regarding GDPR compliance?

 Pursuant to Delegation of Authority to Bind the University to External Agreements on (SPG 601.24), most University of Michigan employees are not authorized to accept agreements or certify compliance on behalf of the university.
 Please refer third party notifications related to GDPR compliance to firstname.lastname@example.org.

-Does GDPR apply to data collected prior to May 25, 2018 (when the regulation takes effect)?
+Does GDPR apply to data collected prior to May 25, 2018 (when the regulation took effect)?

-Requirements around the process of collecting data protected by GDPR will not be enforced retroactively.
+Requirements around the process of collecting data protected by GDPR are not enforced retroactively.
 For example, if data subject to GDPR were collected using an old consent form, or without consent, prior to May 25, 2018, the University of Michigan will not seek consent for this existing data.
-However, if that data continues to be stored and/or processed by the university, the university is required to meet its obligations as a data controller under GDPR starting on May 25, 2018.
+However, if that data continued to be stored and/or processed by the university after May 25, 2018, the university is required to meet its obligations as a data controller under GDPR.

 Does the GDPR apply to de-identified data?

 The GDPR does not apply to anonymous information.